richefeu/rockable/sphinxdoc/source/integrationSchemes.rst

    \vec{a}(t+\delta t) &\leftarrow \ldots
    \end{cases}

-And the same for rotations
+And for rotations, the same idea applies:

 .. math::
    \begin{cases}